Body Composition & Resting Metabolic Rate Testing

 Case Snapshots

 • Plateau Buster: After 10 lbs lost, Sarah’s RMR + training review showed under-recovery.
-We added2–3 full-body strength days, bumped protein, and anchored sleep—progress resumed.
+We added 2–3 full-body strength days, bumped protein, and anchored sleep—progress resumed.

-• GLP-1 Lean-Mass Guard: Mike on a GLP-1 added two protein-forward meals and brief resistancecircuits; lean mass stabilized while body fat fell.
+• GLP-1 Lean-Mass Guard: Mike on a GLP-1 added two protein-forward meals and brief resistance circuits; lean mass stabilized while body fat fell.

 Question